TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         create: yes
         update: yes (but unused after create for OS VMs)

+    role:

+        This property can be used to set a 'role' for special VMs.
+Typically this is used for VMs that are reserved for operators.

+        type: string
+        vmtype: OS,KVM
+        listable: yes
+        create: yes
+        update: yes

     state:

         This property exposes the current state of a VM.